emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

 -- Segal types have composition witnesses
 #def Segal-comp-witness
   (A : U)                       -- A type.
-  (AisSegal : isSegal A)        -- A proof that A is Segal.
+  (AisSegal : is-segal A)        -- A proof that A is Segal.
   (x y z : A)                   -- Three points in A.
   (f : hom A x y)               -- An arrow in A from x to y.
   (g : hom A y z)               -- An arrow in A from y to z.